 After all of that, and even during those times, I tried to be your friend, and was then disappointed and didn’t understand why you didn’t want to be mine.
 Now I realize I shouldn’t have tried so hard, or even expected anything back then.
 There was too much anger, blame and bitterness for me to even think that friendship was possible.

-All that said, the dust has cleared, you have moved on and so have I. I think that we’ve both managed to get on with our lives and settle into a post marital life that certainly isn’t perfect, but that is working.
+All that said, it seems we’ve both moved on.
+I think that we’ve both managed to get on with our lives and settle into a post marital life that certainly isn’t perfect, but that is working.

 So, what I was wondering is, moving forward, would you like to be my friend?

-Since I loved you enough at one time to marry you, and you loved me enough to marry me, do you think it’s possible to forgive each other, bury the past and start a new friendship, based on the little things we used to like about each other, combined with common interest we now share (our kids)?
+Since I loved you enough at one time to marry you, and you loved me enough to marry me, do you think it’s possible to forgive each other, bury the past and start a new friendship, based on the little things we used to like about each other, and more importantly because it would benefit our children?

 As time passes, and I look back at what it was like being married to you, I remember some of the things that can still upset me.
 But I also recall the happy times, the times we laughed, and some of the wonderful memories we made.
 Can we take those memories and use that as the foundation for our friendship, not expecting to be best friends, of course, but just to develop a new relationship?
 One that includes great co-parenting and a sense of peace?